canerturkaslan/example-devops_platform-case-study/README.md

 ### Step 3.5 Webhook:

-Since I have done similar work in a different case before, I made some changes according to the question here, developed and optimized it a little more.

 I used python and flask, created a docker image and created files such as webhook-config, certs, deployment, service and tested both true and false condition.
-I wrote scripts for this that make testing easier.
+I wrote bash scripts with curl for this that make testing easier.

 ### Step 4.1 PDP, Priority, Preemption